 In short, a versatile and great-sounding set of pickups.
 However, they may fall short for folks who mostly want to play metal, as they are not nearly as aggressive as some other models on the market.

-Verdict: The Seymour Duncan Pearly Gates feature Alnico 2 bars and offer you versatility and great tone.
+Verdict: The Seymour Duncan Pearly Gates feature Alnico 2 bars and offer versatility and great tone.
 Their sound can be described as a ’59 Les Paul humbucker but with higher output, making them appropriate for a variety of situations from blues to rock and beyond.

 How To Choose the Best Passive Pickups for Metal

-It is important to start with understanding what a passive pickup is, and one of the best ways to explain them is by comparing them with active pickups, which are also popular for metal.
+It is important to start with understanding what a passive pickup is.
+One of the best ways to explain them is to compare them to active pickups, which are also popular for metal.

 Active vs Passive

 Pickups for electric guitars are typically either active or passive.
 Passive pickups are the best-known type and are more popular.
 They have been around for a really long time and are used for a variety of styles, including metal.

 Passive pickups are fitted and usually soldered to the other components in your guitar.
 Whereas, active pickups need their own preamp to boost your output and give you more sculpting on your tone.

 Having their own preamp means that active pickups need to be powered by a 9-volt battery, which is housed in your guitar.
-Many players prefer active pickups as they provide consistent output and tone, and minimize variables from different guitar bodies.
+Many players prefer active pickups, which provide consistent output and tone, and minimize variables caused by different guitar bodies.

 However, active pickups also tend to give you a more compressed sound that many players don’t like.
 A passive model is more organic and natural in tone and feel.
-It is important to note that most active pickups tend to be humbuckers, although there are some active single-coils models as well.
+It is important to note that most active pickups tend to be humbuckers, although there are some active single-coil models as well.
 As with most things guitar-related, this is a matter of taste and personal preference.